Vaccine eligibility in Mass. expanding to include residents 65+ beginning Thursday, asthma added to condition list

-BOSTON (WHDH) - Bay Staters over the age of 65 will be included in the state’s COVID-19 vaccine eligibility list beginning Thursday and moderate to severe asthma has been added as a comorbidity, Gov. Charlie Baker announced Wednesday.
+BOSTON (WHDH) – Bay State residents over the age of 65 will be included in the state’s COVID-19 vaccine eligibility list beginning Thursday and moderate to severe asthma has been added as a comorbidity, Gov. Charlie Baker announced Wednesday.

-Beginning tomorrow, vaccination appointments will open up for about 1 million more residents including people 65 years and older, people who have at least two comorbidities, and people who live and work in low-income or affordable senior housing facilities, according to Baker.
+Beginning tomorrow, vaccination appointments will open up for about 1 million more residents including people 65 years and older, people who have at least two comorbidities, and people who live and work in low-income or affordable senior housing facilities, Baker said during a news conference at the State House.

 Qualifying comorbidities include cancer, COPD, kidney disease, Down’s syndrome, heart conditions, obesity, pregnancy, smoking, sickle cell disease, and Type 2 diabetes, and asthma, according to the Centers for Disease Control and Prevention.